-I absolutely love what I do.
-And, if there is a theme that has followed me into adulthood and driven me to a career I love, it is that brands have been my fascination, my passion, my obsession.
+I love what I do.
+And, if a theme has followed me into adulthood and driven my career, it is this: brands are my fascination, my passion.

 In elementary school, I found my people — the art kids.
 We exhaustively sketched the topics of our 10-year-old interests over pavement at recess.
 We gave each other compliments.
 We carefully critiqued.
 We inspired each other.

-But, our artists group soon encountered a problem.
-Members were “copying” each other’s ideas.
-And, with the “copying” came improvements.
+But we soon encountered a problem—artists “copying” each other’s ideas.
+With the “copying” came improvements.
 A different approach, straighter lines, new textures, better interpretations.
 The new drawings were cooler, more awesome.
 The fallout was huge.

-Our group was at a crossroads.
-We wanted to create, but sharing work with the group was now a risk.
-After some intense negotiation, we agreed to terms.
+Our group reached a crossroads.
+We wanted to continue to create, but sharing work with the group was now a risk.
+After intense negotiation, we agreed to terms.
 Once a member had an idea he or she felt was expressed enough to be ownable, he or she could mark it with a copyright symbol.
 From that point, the idea officially belonged to that person.
 No one else in the group could explore the idea.
 It could not be stolen, for all times, infinity.

-Even then, I knew that ideas had value and protecting them was important.
-In the creative currency of my fifth grade classroom, giving a classmate permission to recreate and potentially improve upon an original idea was the highest sign of friendship.
+Even then, I knew ideas had value and protecting them was important.
+In the creative currency of my fifth-grade classroom, giving a classmate permission to recreate and potentially improve upon an original idea was the highest sign of friendship.
 These relationships were negotiated with seriousness and, when appropriate, royalties were paid in trinkets and candy.

-I may not have had the language to describe it, but I was protecting my intellectual property and that of my friends.
-Although the tools are different, the topics are more complex and the campaigns have much larger audiences, I’ve built my career on the foundation set in fifth grade.
+I may not have had the language to describe it then, but I was protecting my intellectual property and that of my friends.
+Although the tools are different, the topics are more complex and the campaigns have larger audiences, I’ve built my career on that foundation set in fifth grade.
 I make great work with great people, and I establish systems to protect that work.